-Boost is one of the main health drinks available in consumer markets and is associated with food and beverage industry.
-It was developed in the year 1974 and launched in the market as a nutritional drink in the year 1975-76 by its parent company GlaxoSmithKline.
-The brand has targeted children especially boys between ages of 8 to 14 years as its customers.
+The Marketing mix of Boost analyses the 4Ps of Boost’s marketing strategy, which includes the Product, Price, Place, and Promotion of Boost drink.
+Boost is one of the leading health drinks available in consumer markets and is associated with the food and beverage industry.
+It was developed in 1974 and launched globally as a nutritional drink in 1975-76 by its parent company, GlaxoSmithKline.
+The brand has targeted children, especially boys between the ages of 8 and 14, as the target market for providing healthy food for its customers.
 Its main competitor in this field is-

 About Boost